parsecvpn/heleket-laravel-integrate/README.md

 <?php

 use Illuminate\Support\Facades\Route;
-use App\Http\Controllers\CryptomusController;
+use App\Http\Controllers\HeleketController;

 // Other routes properties...

-Route::group(['middleware' => ['cryptomus']], function () {
+Route::group(['middleware' => ['heleket']], function () {
-    Route::post('/cryptomus/webhook', [CryptomusController::class, 'webhook']);
+    Route::post('/heleket/webhook', [HeleketController::class, 'webhook']);
 });

 }
 ```

-Then your IPN (Webhook) URL will be something like https://yourdomain.ltd/api/cryptomus/webhook, and you should provide it to Cryptomus's account setting.
-You could provide it to `routes/web.php` if you want but remember that Cryptomus will check for referer matched with the pre-registration URL.
+Then your IPN (Webhook) URL will be something like https://yourdomain.ltd/api/heleket/webhook, and you should provide it to Heleket's account setting.
+You could provide it to `routes/web.php` if you want but remember that Heleket will check for referer matched with the pre-registration URL.
 So make sure that you provide them the right URL of website.

 <!--- ## Usage --->